 - Cloud recording and playback: Hiring managers who missed the live interview need to review candidates independently.
 Platforms without built-in recording force you into third-party workarounds that break compliance workflows.

 - AI transcription and summaries: Transcripts reduce bias from memory-based feedback.
-The best tools now generate post-meeting summaries automatically, saving 15-20 minutes of note-writing per interview.
+Best-in-class tools now generate post-meeting summaries automatically, saving 15-20 minutes of note-writing per interview.
+For interviews specifically, a dedicated AI interview note-taker pushes structured summaries and scorecards straight into your ATS.

 - Calendar and scheduling integration: Native syncing with Google Calendar or Outlook eliminates double-bookings.
 Tools that also handle self-scheduling links cut the back-and-forth entirely.